220103JavaFS/project0-JeremiahWeaver/README.md

     }

 }

 /* I had set up some basic classes for that are child classes of Card Types and Card Types Food
-    is a child class of cards I may need to rethink how I set these up because as of now that is way too in depeth and after the JSON turoiral it would make more sense to "Scrap" this style and just create "cards" as shown in the avengers model.
+    is a child class of cards I may need to rethink how I set these up because as of now that is way too in depth and after the JSON tutorial it would make more sense to "Scrap" this style and just create "cards" as shown in the avengers model.
 Update after looking at some of the code from Avengers I realized that I need to make some small additions to my code.*/

 package com.projectzero.jw;